 - Draw blood or take urine samples, if necessary, to make sure the chemicals in the body called electrolytes are balanced.

-- Order special tests such as an EKG to monitor heart rhythm, or a bone density test (DEXA) to see if osteoporosis (thinning of the bones) is present or developing.
+- Order special tests such as an EKG to monitor heart rhythm, or a bone density test (DXA) to see if osteoporosis (thinning of the bones) is present or developing.

 - Offer suggestions on achieving weight goals, calcium and vitamin supplements, exercise, hormone replacement, and possibly medication for anxiety or depression.

 - Determine the best treatment option for you.
-The HCP may suggest meeting with a therapist and nutritionist, going into residential treatment, having a family-based therapist, or being hospitalized until medically stable.
+Your HCP may suggest meeting with a therapist and nutritionist, going into residential treatment, having a family-based therapist, or being hospitalized until medically stable.

 The Therapist/Counselor’s role is to: